 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

-Accomplishments: The International Narcotics and Law Enforcement Affairs bureau (INL) has worked on community policing since 2010, and has established 32 Community Policing Partnership Team (CPPTs) and 49 Community Policing Centers in four provinces.
-The community policing program has enabled the Tajik government to more effectively implement the national police reform strategy by cooperating with local government officials and community leaders in order to address a range of conflict and security issues, including the root causes underpinning support for violent groups.
+- INL has worked on community policing in Tajikistan since 2010, and has established 32 Community Policing Partnership Teams (CPPTs) and 49 Community Policing Centers across all four provinces of the country.
+The community policing program has enabled the Tajik government to more effectively implement its national police reform strategy by cooperating with local government officials and community leaders to address a range of conflict and security issues, including the root causes underpinning support for violent groups.
 The community policing program addresses local issues that can lead to extremism, such as crime, conflict, gender based violence, and insecurity.